apachecn/pytorch-doc-zh/docs/1.0/reinforcement_q_learning.md

 **Packages**

 First, let’s import needed packages.
-Firstly, we need [gym](https://gym.openai.com/docs) for the environment (Install using &lt;cite&gt;pip install gym&lt;/cite&gt;).
+Firstly, we need [gym](https://gym.openai.com/docs) for the environment (Install using `pip install gym`).
 We’ll also use the following from PyTorch:

 *   neural networks (`torch.nn`)
 *   optimization (`torch.optim`)